-In-memory with periodic snapshots, such as Oracle Coherence or Redis
+- In-memory with periodic snapshots, such as Oracle Coherence or Redis

-Disk-based with update-in-place writes, such as MySQL ISAM or MongoDB
+- Disk-based with update-in-place writes, such as MySQL ISAM or MongoDB

-Commitlog-based, such as all traditional OLTP databases (Oracle, SQL Server, etc.)
+- Commitlog-based, such as all traditional OLTP databases (Oracle, SQL Server, etc.)

 In-memory approaches can achieve blazing speed, but at the cost of being limited to a relatively small data set.
-Most workloads have relatively small "hot" (active) subset of their total data; systems that require the whole datset to fit in memory rather than just the active part are fine for caches but a bad fit for most other applications.
+Most workloads have relatively small "hot" (active) subset of their total data; systems that require the whole dataset to fit in memory rather than just the active part are fine for caches but a bad fit for most other applications.
 Because the data is in memory only, it will not survive process termination.
-Therefor these types of data stores are not considered persistent.
+Therefore these types of data stores are not considered persistent.